AtaForouzesh/Salary-Trend-Predictive-Model/README.md

 ### Project Highlights

-Utilized Pandas and NumPy to clean and structure historical salary data.
+* Data Preprocessing: Utilized Pandas and NumPy to clean and structure historical salary data.

-Implemented a Scikit-Learn Linear Regression model to identify the underlying relationship between tenure and compensation.
+* Model Training: Implemented a Scikit-Learn Linear Regression model to identify the underlying relationship between tenure and compensation.

-Split the dataset into training and testing sets (80/20) to ensure the model performs accurately on unseen data.
+* Validation Strategy: Split the dataset into training and testing sets (80/20) to ensure the model performs accurately on unseen data.

-Used Matplotlib to generate a high-clarity regression plot, showcasing the predictive accuracy against actual test data.
+* Visualization: Used Matplotlib to generate a high-clarity regression plot, showcasing the predictive accuracy against actual test data.

 ---